- Understanding search engines and SEO

 - Setting up a testing server for Mac and Windows

-A Flash website could be designed around the best idea since the ice cream sandwich, but if customers can't find it, your business could melt away.
-(Music playing.)
-The searchability of a Flash site is a critical element of its design.
-In this course, I have planned to give you the tools to make your Flash site more search engine friendly.
-Welcome to Flash Professional CS4 Building Search Engine Friendly Sites.
+- A Flash website could be designed around the best ideas since the ice cream sandwich, but if customers can't find it, your business could melt away. (lively music) The searchability of a Flash site is a critical element of its design.
+In this course, I plan to give you the tools to make your Flash site more search engine friendly.
+Welcome to Flash Professional CS4, building search engine friendly sites.